-You must first modernize those outdated payment options.
+You must first modernise those outdated payment options.
 Traditional credit cards, with their terrible statements, are just no longer acceptable, as we have witnessed.
 Along with their cousins, Excel or Word documents, paper expense claims have also been discontinued.

-Most of the problems you have at month's end are because these procedures weren’t really created for businesses.
+Most of the problems you have at month's end are because these procedures weren't created for businesses.
 They represent potential fixes.

 We may use some newer, more convenient mobile-first banks for personal transactions.
 Your phone serves as a virtual ATM, allowing you to instantly add funds, view your account balance, and even alter your PIN.